Once you’ve decided to become an entrepreneur, the burning question on everyone’s minds is:

 So calculate your burn rate against your initial capital and make sure you can afford to run your business, full time.

 Question: What are your thoughts about starting full-time or part-time?
-You can leave a comment by clicking here.
+You can leave a comment below.

 This is part of my 10-part series that I originally published on The New Savvy